JGarcia128/Calender/README.md

 Description
 Being able to:
 - Add notes and save to calander
-- Being able to delete and unsave notes
+- Delete and unsave notes
 - Color coded on past, present or future events.

 Image is showing future hours of the day